Preposterone/java_day08/README.md

 Turn-in directory |	ex02
 Files to turn-in |	Service-folder

 Now, you need to configure Spring-application configuration mechanisms using annotations.
 To do so, use the configuration class marked as @Configuration.
-Inside this class, you need to describe bins for connecting to DataSource DB using @Bean annotation.
+Inside this class, you need to describe beans for connecting to DataSource DB using @Bean annotation.
 As in the previous task, connection data shall be located inside db.properties file.
 You also need to make sure context.xml is not present.

 Also implement UsersService/UsersServiceImpl interface/class pair with a dependency on UsersRepository declared in it.
-Insertion of correct repository bin shall be implemented using @Autowired annotation (similarly, you need to bind DataSource inside repositories).
+Insertion of correct repository bean shall be implemented using @Autowired annotation (similarly, you need to bind DataSource inside repositories).
 Collisions in automatic binding shall be resolved with @Qualifier annotation.

-Bins for UsersService and UsersRepository shall be defined using @Component annotation.
+Beans for UsersService and UsersRepository shall be defined using @Component annotation.

 In UsersServiceImpl, implement String signUp(String email)method that registers a new user and saves its details in DB.
 This method returns a temporary password assigned to the user by the system (this information should also be saved in the database).